funbox/vgrepo/README.md

 ## Advanced

 Imagine you have an image with the name `powerbox`.
-The standard path for metadata will be `http://vagrant.example.tld/metadata/powerbox/powerbox.json`, however it looks awful and not memorable.
+The standard path for metadata will be `http://vagrant.example.tld/metadata/powerbox/powerbox.json`, however it looks awful and unmemorable.
 You can use well-looking URL instead of direct link to JSON metadata file with the following NGINX configuration of the virtual host: